youssefhamdy7dev/youssefhamdy7dev/README.md

 - Developed dynamic interfaces using Bootstrap and AJAX for a responsive user experience.
 - Implemented a modular architecture to keep the system maintainable and scalable.

-**🏥 ASU Anesthesia E-Portfolio**
-A web-based e-portfolio and management platform developed for anesthesia residents at Ain Shams University, Faculty of Medicine.
+**🏥 ASU Anesthesia E-Portfolio**<br>A web-based e-portfolio and management platform developed for anesthesia residents at Ain Shams University, Faculty of Medicine.

 - Developed RESTful APIs supporting both web and mobile applications.
 - Designed and managed relational database structures using MySQL and Laravel Eloquent ORM.